etiennedyer/etiennedyer/README.md

-I'm an undergrad math student at Concordia university in Montréal.
-This is a repo for my statistics projects.
+I'm an undergrad math student at Concordia university in Montréal